 The time of year might perhaps explain why so many sweet corn pudding recipes add a ton of butter, milk and flour (other than the fact that they’re most likely written by Southerners).
 The end result can feel more like a gooey cornbread, which distracts from the fact that the corn being used is lackluster canned kernels.
+So let’s talk about what I use in this healthy corn casserole instead.

 I’m a huge fan of certain frozen vegetables and corn is always one I have on hand for the winter months.
+Because the kernels are flash frozen, they maintain the sweetness from their peak season without any additional preservatives.

 With health and hedonism,